hotwax/oms-documentation/netsuite/Flows/exchanges/exchanges.md

     As returns are initiated in Loop, it is also responsible for creating exchange orders in Shopify, whether they take place in-store or online.
 Loop treats the new order in Shopify as an entirely separate order that is only linked to the original order through references in extended fields.

     When the customer completes their exchange process, Loop marks the original order as returned in both Shopify and NetSuite.
 Additionally, marks payment as refunded in NetSuite.
-Refunds in Shopify are intentionally not processed, because Loop uses the pending refund amount as a “discount” on the new order created as a replacement for the original order.
+Refunds in Shopify are intentionally not processed, because Loop uses the pending refund amount as a `discount` on the new order created as a replacement for the original order.

     If the new order total is less than the pending refund amount, then the leftover refund amount is processed as a refund on Shopify based on the customer's selected preference which could be either store credit or the original payment method.
 In the event that the new order total exceeds the pending refund amount, the outstanding balance will be captured from the customer.